 • The general public safety while they are passing by the structures

-• Risks of damaging someone’s property while erecting or dismantling the scaffolds (or if the structure falls apart accidentally)
+• Risks of damaging someone’s property while constructing or dismantling the scaffolds (or if the structure falls apart accidentally)

 Therefore, a good company must have sufficient and valid public liability insurance.
 If not, then this is a company to avoid.